Here are some easy things you can do that will make a big difference come spring.

 In late fall, drop your mower down and cut your lawn 1-2 inches shorter than you have the rest of the growing season.
-Continue to mow at 2 to 3 inches until your grass stops growing in early winter.
+Continue to mow shorter until your grass stops growing in early winter.
 You should cut your lawn slightly lower for the last cut.

 They've served you well all season, but now it's time to put the tools away.
 You'll keep them from rusting if you clean them up before you hang them up.
 Also, if you're done mowing for the year, do your winter mower maintenance for storage.